Auto-Deskew Scanned Documents with OpenCV and Python: Step-by-Step Code Example

 In this article, we are going to use OpenCV and Python to deskew scanned documents based on text lines.

-Steps to Deskew a Scanned Document Image with OpenCV
+Step-by-Step: Deskew a Scanned Document with OpenCV and Python

 We are going to write a Python script to deskew the following sample image.